 Management communicated the results of its assessment to the Audit Committee of the Board of Directors.
-As a "smaller reporting company", the Company is exempt from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
-As a result, the Company's independent registered public accounting firm has not audited or issued an attestation report with respect to the effectiveness of our internal control over financial reporting as of December 31, 2023.
+As a non-accelerated filer and a "smaller reporting company", the Company is exempt from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
+As a result, the Company's independent registered public accounting firm has not audited or issued an attestation report with respect to the effectiveness of our internal control over financial reporting as of December 31, 2024.